ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Web Server ###

-As web server we use Debian Jessi’s Apache2 .
+As web server we use Debian Jessie’s Apache2.
 Several domains are used for different tasks, whereas only two are relevant for the here described service: